GoogleCloudPlatform/ops-agent/integration_test/README.md

 ### Testing Command

-When the setup steps are complete, you can run ops_agent_test (for Linux) like this:
+When the setup steps are complete, you can run ops_agent_test like this:

 ```
 PROJECT="${PROJECT}" \